aquadev-dev/suggestionbot-aquadev/README.md

 <p align="left">See it in action here: (Insert Link Here!)</p>
 <h2>About</h2>
 <p>
-  While working on my Discord bot for the computer science Discord server, I found two unique features I created that I would like to showcase separately with one of them being a suggestion system bot.
-When working on the suggestion system, realised it was such a big feature that it dserverd a seperate showcase spot on my website and github.
+  While working on my Discord bot for the computer science Discord server, I found two unique features I created that I would like to showcase separately, one of them being a suggestion system bot.
+When working on the suggestion system, I realized it was such a big feature that it deserved a separate showcase spot on my website and Git Hub.
+It updates the progress bar that tracks the upvotes and downvotes in real time and gives admins the power to approve and reject suggestions.
 </p>

 <h2>Language and Modules Used</h2>